Loulé - Algarve - Portugal

 Welcome to Loulé Uncovered!
-Your guide to holidays in Loulé, in central Algarve on the south coast of Portugal.
+Your guide to holidays in Loulé, in central Algarve, Portugal.
 For tourist information about Loulé, its hotels, nearby beaches, restaurants, bars, shopping, things to do and in fact, all things Loulé Uncovered!

 The beginnings of Loulé are uncertain, some historians putting it as far back as 400BC, but others say it's origins are Roman.
 It is a fact that when the Arabs invaded the Algarve in 715, Loulé was already an important town.
 It has been a part of Portugal since 1249 after the Algarve was recaptured from the Moors and in 1291 King Dom Dinis established the Algarve's only medieval fair in Loulé, a sign of the wealth of the region.

 Loulé is an interesting town some 16km to the north of Faro.
 The landmark church of Nossa Senhora da Piedade - a modern dome shaped building reminiscent of a space ship - can easily be seen on a hill, just to the west of the town, from the A22 motorway.
 It is a large town with all the usual amenities you would expect to find - a great selection of shops, numerous banks, art galleries, swimming pools and sports pavilion to name but a few!

 Loulé is famous for it's Saturday morning gipsy market (at the end of Rua da nossa Senhora da Piedade) and there are trips available from most resorts in the Algarve if you don't have a car.
 It also has a really good daily market in the Arabian style market hall on Praça da República (open every morning except Sunday).